 Good testers come up with appropriate scenarios which will aid with the validation of acceptance criteria.
 Applying this skill in advance ensures the development team to focus on expected delivery for the sprint.
 At the end of the day, testers not only detect bugs and issues but they are the ones who help the development team to prevent such bugs and issues.

 It is always great to have a tester who possesses automation testing skills.
 This skill goes a long way in reducing the time of test execution whenever the team needs to do a regression testing.
-Automation testing is therefore an essential skill that a tester can have to distinguish him from other traditional testers who can do the manual testing.
+Automation testing is therefore an essential skill that a one can have to distinguish him from other traditional testers who can do the manual testing.

 Having a automation tester in a cross functional team also helps the programmers to build their testing skill.